Documentation on MQL5: At / Standard Library

 Return Value

-The value of the element - success, INT_MAX - there was an attempt to get an element from a non-existing position (the last error code is ERR_OUT_OF_RANGE).
+The value of the element - success, LONG_MAX - there was an attempt to get an element from a non-existing position (the last error code is ERR_OUT_OF_RANGE).

 Note

-Of course, INT_MAX may be a valid value of an array element.
+Of course, LONG_MAX may be a valid value of an array element.
 Therefore, always check the last error code after receiving such a value.

 Example: